Mocpy/mocpy.github.io/content/_index.md

 {{<image float="right" width="11em" frame="true" src="img/20230522_073006.jpg" >}}

 Hi, I'm Mocpy.
-I'm programming in Python and C#.
-I'm using Arch Linux with KDE plasma.
+I program in Python and C#, use Arch Linux with KDE Plasma, and I'm interested in investing.